Christopher Biggins: Television

 He was the subject of This Is Your Life in 1999, when he was surprised by Michael Aspel at the Theatre Royal, Brighton.

 He appeared in The One Doctor, one of Big Finish Productions' audio dramas based on the television series Doctor Who.

-In 2003, Christopher appeared in Shed Productions programme Bad Girls as himself.
-He featured heavily in Episode seven where he was 'held hostage' by a group of prisoners protesting over the change of management in the prison.
+In 2003, Biggins appeared in Shed Productions programme Bad Girls as himself.
+He featured heavily in episode seven where he was 'held hostage' by a group of prisoners protesting over the change of management in the prison.
 During the episode, he strikes up a relationship with many inmates, but one in particular, Buki Lester, whom he invites to live with him in episode fourteen of the same series.